 Storage Integration for AI Agent Builder Platforms

 AI agent builder platforms let you create agents through visual interfaces or configuration files.
 These agents need somewhere to store data between sessions, access input documents, and save outputs.
-Without storage, agents are stateless - they forget everything when they stop running.
+Without storage, agents are stateless, meaning they forget everything when they stop running.
 Storage integration connects your agent builder to external file systems.
 This enables several workflows:

 - Persistent memory: Agents can save conversation history, learned preferences, or intermediate results across sessions